Written by Chris Webster, and Georgina Griffiths, Meteorologists

 This article was written in November 2015 and relates to the El Niño conditions at that time

-There’s been a lot in the news in recent months about El Niño.
-See, for example, the latest monthly outlook, and an ABC news story.
+There’s been a lot in the news in recent months (2015) about El Niño.
+See an ABC news story.
 Here’s a ‘back-to-basics’ description of El Niño.
 To start, the chart below shows a climatological average of air pressure at Mean Sea Level over the central and South Pacific.
 The chart is like isobars on an ordinary weather map, but instead of looking at a single time such as midday today or midnight last night, we’re averaging over a long duration – I’ve chosen 20 years.

 Around tropical South-East Asia the top layer of ocean water is deeper because the warm water has piled up there (see the cross-section below).
 Conversely, on the other side of the Pacific, off the west coast of South America the depth of the warm equatorial top layer of the ocean has reduced, and the thermocline is nearer the ocean surface.
 This means that cold, nutrient-rich water has welled up into the upper parts of the ocean.

 Around tropical South-East Asia, warm surface water evaporates into the air, and the air gets very moist.
 The moisture-laden air drives increased rainfall around Indonesia and neighbouring lands such as the Top End of Australia.
 In contrast, over the eastern tropical Pacific and off the coast of Peru, dry air accompanied with cloud dissipation sinks, resulting in much drier weather there.